 National Write a Business Plan Month in December encourages anyone thinking about starting a business, including a nonprofit, to start with a plan.
 Have you ever thought about starting your own business or nonprofit but are not sure about what steps to take?
 If you are not quite sure how to put together a business plan, you are not alone.
-They take a fair bit of time and hard work, but when they are done right, they are amazing tools.
+It takes a bit of time and hard work, but if it is done right, it is an amazing tool.

 8 Essential Elements of a Great Business Plan:

-- Executive Summary– This shows your business plan in its entirety, including your business’s profile, mission, and how you plan to get there.
+- Executive Summary– This included your business’s profile, mission, and how you plan to get there.

 - Market Analysis- This part involves thorough research on the industry of your business.
 It’s the quantitative and qualitative assessment of your market.

 - Company Description- Explains what your company does, your target audience and what differentiates you from others.

 - Management and Organization– Discuss who is in charge, how many employees you wish to have, and the basic workflow.